deoluoyinlola/automation-with-bash-and-python/README.md

 - BASH
 - IPython; is an interactive command-line terminal for Python.
 - AWS Boto3; is a python library for AWS, AWS SDK to create, configure and manage AWS services, like EC2, S3, etc.
-- and other python libraries
+- and other python modules and libraries

 ## Resources
 I have also find the following repo, links and materials useful for my daily reference;